Watson-Personal-Assistant/developer/_content/flavours/industry.md

 | Type | Description |
 | --- | --- |
-Registed name | built-in-skill-weather
+Registed name: | built-in-skill-weather
-Description | Responds to questions about the weather.
+Description: | Responds to questions about the weather.
-Sample utterances | 1.
+Sample utterances: | 1.
 How is the weather in London?, 2.
 How is the weather tomorrow?, 3.
 What is the 5 day forecast?, 4, Should I take an umbrella?

 ---